swizzlestix09/stepful_coaching_calendar/README.md

 Now that I have submitted the product, there are a few oversights that I took that I regret and will probably fix before implementing any V2 features such as:

--Have a loading state for both bookings and appointments -Have a state for when there are no bookings appointments -Pagination for appointments
+- Have a loading state for both bookings and appointments
+- Have a state for when there are no bookings appointments
+- Pagination for appointments
--Not rely on useTimeouts to update bookings/appointments -Implement Notes/Ratings
+- Not rely on useTimeouts to update bookings/appointments
+- Implement Notes/Ratings

 I appreciate your time, thank you for your review. :raised_hands: